St Patrick’s Day STEM Activities

 This post may contain affiliate links.

-Discover 22 easy STEM activities for kids that are perfect for St. Patrick’s Day!
-Find Skittle science, walking rainbows, catapults and more in this collection.
+Discover 22 St Patrick’s Day STEM activities that are perfect for preschoolers!
+Find Skittle science, walking rainbows, catapults and more.

 A few cups of rainbow rice make math practice fun with this Rainbow Rice Addition Sensory Bin.

 Roll and Color St. Patrick's Day Math

 Little ones will work on number recognition with this printable roll and cover St. Patrick’s Day math worksheet.

 Young children will be surprised when you help them build a Lucky Charms Catapult this St. Patrick’s Day.
 How far can they launch their marshmallows?

 St. Patrick’s Day Fun – Pot O’ Gold Coin Toss

 Tots and preschoolers will work on their gross motor skills as they play this Pot O’ Gold Coin Toss game.